BobRay/StageCoach/readme.md

-StageCoach Extra for MODx Revolution
+StageCoach Extra for MODX Revolution
 =======================================